 The Robinson College of Business does not require students to own a laptop computer.
-However, many courses that are part of the core curriculum and all Robinson degrees will require students to use computers as part of the classroom experience.
-Standard software is available for local install on your computer for use in many classes.
+However, many courses that are part of the core curriculum and all Robinson degrees will require students to use computers as a classroom experience.
+Standard software is available for local computer installation in many classes.

 It is each student’s responsibility to ensure his/her laptop is functioning properly and can connect with the university’s wireless network.
 Many resources are available from Georgia State Technology Services.

 Robinson strongly recommends not purchasing a Mac or a tablet (i.e., iPad, Kindle) as the primary computer for your coursework.
 Most business software targets the Microsoft Windows operating system, including many of the software packages used in conjunction with Robinson courses.
 In many cases, the options that allow running software on one of the alternate devices restrict functionality that will complicate your being successful.
 Navigating those limitations fully would be your responsibility.

 (Intel Core i5 & i7 are good choices.)

 (6GB will work for most applications, but 8GB will get you to graduation.)